-The accident took place at the Beachwood Shopping Plaza, a derelict set of 22 stores that were being demolished to make way for a new Town Center.
+A 52 year old man from Keansburg, New Jersey was killed when a roof collapsed at a construction site at the Beachwood Shopping Plaza, a derelict set of 22 stores in Berkeley Township, New Jersey that were being demolished to make way for a new Town Center.

+The man was survived by three sons, who came to Maggs & McDermott for help getting justice for their father.
 Maggs & McDermott sued the contractor, Edgewood Properties, LLC, the redeloper, Berkeley Redevelopers, LLC, and the landowner, Beachwood Mall, LLC.

-*Results may vary depending on particular facts and legal circumstances
+*Results may vary depending on particular facts and legal circumstances.